Difference Between Test Scenario Vs Test Case.

 |Disadvantage =>||Time and money consuming as it requires more resources to detail out everything about what to test and how to test||If created by specific person, the reviewer or the other user might not sync the exact idea behind it.
 Need more discussions and team efforts.|

-A common test checklist for each type of testing (database testing, GUI testing, functionality testing etc) coupled with test scenarios are the modern artillery for Software testers.
-Discussions, trainings, questions and practice can definitely change the final graph of your productivity as well as Bug report matrix.
+A common test checklist for each type of testing (Database testing, GUI testing, Functionality testing, etc) coupled with test scenarios is the modern artillery for Software Testers.
+Discussions, training, questions, and practice can definitely change the final graph of your productivity as well as a Bug report matrix.